poweradmin/poweradmin-docs/docs/database/postgresql-configuration.md

 ### Case Sensitivity

 PostgreSQL is case-sensitive for identifiers unless quoted.
-All table and column names in PowerAdmin should be accessed in lowercase.
+All table and column names in Poweradmin should be accessed in lowercase.

 ### Performance Tuning